HarperDB/documentation/docs/reference/resource.md

 Deletes this resources record or data.

 ## `publish(message: object, context?: Resource|Context)`
-Publishes the given message to the record entry specified by the id.
+Publishes the given message to the record entry specified by the id in the context.

 ## `subscribe(subscriptionRequest, context?: Resource|Context): Promise<Subscription>`
-Subscribes to the record/resource.
+Subscribes to a record/resource.

 ## `search(query: Query, context?: Resource|Context)`
 This will perform a query on this table or collection.
 The query parameter can be used to specify the desired query.